peter1000/PSphinxTheme/docs/index.rst

 This is release |release| of a Python package named :mod:`!PSphinxTheme`.
 *P-Sphinx Theme* stands for *Projects-Sphinx Theme*.

-It contains a main `Sphinx <http://sphinx-doc.org/>`_ theme named "p-cloud", and some related Sphinx extensions.
+It contains a main `Sphinx <http://sphinx-doc.org/>`_ theme named "p-main_theme" and some derivation of it, as well as some related Sphinx extensions.
 *P-Sphinx Theme* and its extensions are primarily oriented towards generating html documentation for Python libraries using `Python 3`.
 It provides numerous small enhancements to make the *html documentation* more interactive, improve the layout on mobile